 1. Sudden Change In Sleep Patterns

 As a spouse, you are intimate with your partner, making it a major advantage in detecting the early signs of depression.
-If you see your partner sleeping considerably lesser or more than normal, then it is probably because of depression.
+If you see your partner sleeping considerably lesser or more than normal, then it may be because of depression.

 If you find your cautious partner taking a reckless approach to life, it may be an initial sign of depression.
 Reckless behavior includes rough driving, a sudden interest in adventure sports, gambling, or unprotected sex.
 Since such behaviors pose a threat to you and your partner, it is best to consult a mental health professional for the appropriate course of treatment.

-If your partner has suddenly taken to marijuana, alcohol, cigarette, drugs, or any other form of drug abuse, you may be living with a depressed spouse.
-Regular experimentation with illicit substances may be a manifestation of depression.
+If your partner abuses marijuana, alcohol, cigarettes, or drugs, you may be living with a depressed spouse.
+Regular experimentation with illicit substances may be an attempt to self-medicate depression.

 4. Changes In Communication Patterns